TristanBrattinga/cssttr/README.md

 ## Assignment

-The main goal of this course was to experiment with new CSS features and see what is possible to do with all CSS and no JavaScript.
+The main goal of this course was to experiment with new CSS features and see what is possible to do with all CSS and **NO JavaScript**.
 In the first lesson we were given the four options to choose from.
 These were:

 <ul>
     <li>Make a control panel</li>